 Roes are eggs from fish.
 Fish eggs usually come in a large mass when compared to the size of the fish itself.
 Caviar is roe that has been salted, pickled, or preserved in some way and considered a delicacy by some people.

-A third definition is a group of rules of engagement, followed by military forces in many parts of the world.
+A third definition is as an acronym, the first letter of each word is combined for ease of use of a commonly used phrase, a group of Rules Of Engagement, followed by military and police forces in many parts of the world.

-Rose, a woody perennial plant that flowers and produces thorns also, in the plant genus of Rosa.
+Rose, is a woody, perennial plant that flowers and produces thorns also, in the plant genus of Rosa.
 There are over a hundred species and many thousands of cultivars.
 There are so many colors and differences, my favorite for scent are the tea roses.

 Rows, in the simplest of definitions, a quantity of things lined up in an orderly fashion and several layers.
 For example, to play chess, the pieces must be lined up in the proper sequence in their rows.

 Also, the lines of information in a table or database.
 The lines of stitches in knitting or crocheting.

 Also, propel a boat with oars, third person present: He rows the boat across the lake.